Opportunities - During the BA

 - The course must be at least 3 weeks in duration.

 Please check with your advisor or the chair to ensure that the courses you are considering will qualify for E&ES elective credit.
 Also, please be aware that Wesleyan will grant up to two credits from summer programs with a minimum grade of B-.

 Funds are available to help defray the costs of field camp.
 If you would like to apply for these funds, please send an itemized budget to the Department Administrative Assistant and the Chair.
-The deadline for this is typically March 1 of the year.
+The deadline for this is February 15 for summer 2016.

 Check websites or spreadsheet for application deadlines to a given field camp.